JacobRosenlund/NixOS/README.md

 # My [NixOS](https://nixos.org/download/) Config
 <kbd>***NixOS Config Status***: *Incomplete*</kbd>

 Welcome to my NixOS Config!
-It represents the total aggregate of my NixOS knowledge after I began using it on February 9th, 2025.
+It represents the aggregate sum of my NixOS knowledge after I began using it on February 9th, 2025.
 Since then, my config has gone through several stages of cluttering and de-cluttering, reorganization and neglection until it arrived at the state it is in today.
 As of right now, it is—and will likely remain—an active config.

 > [!note]
 > This is <ins>*my*</ins> NixOS Config.
 It’s not perfect, but that’s what I like about it.
 As I learn and develop my system, these files will change frequently.<br>Right now, I am a “learner;” I hope to eventually become “learned.”